k-state-id3a/mixed-models-fall25/content/2-lesson.md

 - Local control

 **Experimental unit versus observational unit**
-- Experimental unit (EU): smallest unit to which a treatment is independently assigned.
+- Experimental unit (EU): smallest entity to which a treatment is independently assigned.
-- Observational unit (OU): smallest unit on which observations are made.
+- Observational unit (OU): entity on which observations are made.
-- If OU $$>$$ EU, then not all observations are independent.
+- If OU $$>$$ EU, not all observations are independent.
 - The variance estimated from pseudoreplications (subsamples) is usually smaller than the variance estimated from true replications (experimental units).

 ### Common types of designed experiments